katrinleinweber/v0dro.github.io/source/_posts/2016-07-12-random-thoughts-on-bass-tone.markdown

 [Here's](http://www.studybass.com/gear/bass-effects/bass-compressor-settings/) an interesting piece on compressors.

 Some more useful links I came across over the course of the past few days:

 * https://theproaudiofiles.com/amp-overdrive-vs-pedal-overdrive/
 * http://www.offbeatband.com/2009/08/the-difference-between-gain-volume-level-and-loudness/

+#### 28 July 2016

+Found an interesting and informative piece on bass pedals [here](http://www.premierguitar.com/articles/Bass_Pedals_Basic_to_Playhouse).
+It's a good walkthrough of different pedal types and their functionality and purpose.

+I wanted to check out some overdrive pedals today but was soon sinking in a sea of terminologies.
+One thing that intrigued me is the difference between an overdrive, distortion and fuzz.
+I found a [pretty informative article](http://www.gibson.com/News-Lifestyle/Features/en-us/effects-explained-overdrive-di.aspx) on this topic.
+The author has the following to say about these 3 different but seemingly similar things.

+I had a look at the Darkglass b3k and b7k pedals too.
+They look like promising overdrive pedals.
+I'll explore the b3k more since the only difference between the 3 and the 7 is that the 7 also functions as a DI box and has an EQ, while the 3 doesn't.
+I already have a DI with a 2 band EQ in the sansamp.

+#### 29 July 2016

+One thing that I noticed when tweaking my sansamp is the level of 'distortion' in my tone varies a LOT when you change the bass or treble keeping the drive at the same level.
+Why does this happen?